FIWARE/tutorials.Step-by-Step/docs/accessing-context.md

     -   Show which products can be bought at each store
     -   Allow users to "buy" products and reduce the stock count.

-Since all interactions between the elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.
+Since all interactions between the services are initiated by HTTP requests, the services can be containerized and run from exposed ports.

 ![](https://fiware.github.io/tutorials.Accessing-Context/img/architecture.png)